 For a subdivision of property located in a fire district, the subdivider must install water mains, fire hydrants, gated connections and other facilities needed to provide water supply of sufficient volume and pressure for fire protection in conformance with standards established by the fire district.
+In addition, the subdivider shall utilize Appendix D of Part 9 of Title 24 of the California Code of Regulations as a resource, in consultation with the County Fire Marshal, in the construction of and signage for fire apparatus access ways.
 Prior to the recordation of any final map or parcel map, the subdivider must furnish a letter from the fire district certifying that such improvements have been installed and are operative; or that a bond or cash deposit in an amount set by the Director of Public Works has been filed with the County Clerk guaranteeing installation of said facilities within twelve (12) months of the date of recording of the map.
 When a bond or cash deposit has been made, construction beyond the foundation shall not be permitted, and placement or storage of combustible construction materials on site is prohibited, unless approved mitigation to the satisfaction of the fire authority and water purveyor has been installed.